DBozhinovski/astro-massively/README.md

 As briefly mentioned above, the only piece of JS on the page, the animation, is based on jQuery.
 Some modifications had to be made to the scripts to make them work as modules so that Astro can optimize them, but other than that they are true to the original.
 They could do with a more "modern" touch, so PRs are welcome.

+### Favicon

+Replace the `./public/favicon.svg` with your own `favicon.svg` file or change both the extension and the file inside `./src/layouts/Layout.astro`, line 24.

 ### Components